vincentwongso/csv-processor/README.md

 If we didn't pass any option and argument the script will try to get the next item from the Queue (currently only mock object).

-The idea is to implement the queue with AWS SQS but currently we only have `QueueHelper` that return mock data.
+The idea is to implement the queue with AWS SQS but currently `QueueHelper` only return mock data.

 If the queue is not empty, it will process the next in queue but if there is no item in the queue it will not do anything.
 It assume that the queue is populated by other application (e.g user/staff member upload csv document via web UI).